jst-seminar-rostlab-tum/genomics.ai/Machine_Learning/scarches-api/README.md

 ```
 {
     "model": "scANVI|scVI|totalVI",
-    "output_path": "[s3 key where we should store the generated .tsv]",
+    "output_path": "[s3 key where we should store the generated .csv]",
     "reference_data": "[s3 key to the .h5ad file used as a reference]",
     "query_data": "[s3 key to the .h5ad file used for the query]",
     "webhook": "[url where we should make a request when we complete the query]",